 Cerebral palsy is an umbrella term used to describe a group of non-progressive disorders (ie: they don't get worse) caused by damage to particular areas of the brain that affect a person's ability to control movement and posture.
 Signs and symptoms of cerebral palsy typically appear during infancy.

-The primary symptoms are muscle weakness and poor muscle tone but the nature and symptoms vary greatly between individuals, and from being mildly to severely disabling.
-In New Zealand approximately 7000 people are affected by some degree of cerebral palsy.
+The primary symptoms of cerebral palsy are muscle weakness and poor muscle tone but the nature and symptoms vary greatly between individuals, and from being mildly to severely disabling.
+In New Zealand, approximately 7000 people are affected by some degree of cerebral palsy.

 Cerebral palsy occurs as the result of damage to specific areas of the brain, which may be apparent with sophisticated diagnostic tests such as MRI scans.
 The term cerebral palsy is used when this damage occurs early in life.
 The damage that causes cerebral palsy may occur during foetal development, during childbirth, shortly after birth, or in early infancy.

 Cerebral palsy occurs in 2 to 2.5 per l000 live births and affects males and females in equal numbers.